delvinlow/GildedRose-Refactoring-Kata/README.md

 ## Introduction

 This Kata is a refactoring exercise for training purposes.

-We will be refactoring the code base of system for a simulated inn called **The Gilded Rose**.
+The exercise involves refactoring the code base of an existing system for a made-up inn called **The Gilded Rose**.

-The Gilded Rose Requirements Specifications below explains what the code is for.
-As with any legacy code, the general approach to solve this is to:
+The Gilded Rose Requirements Specifications below explains the requirements.
+As with refactoring any legacy code, the general approach to solve this is to:

 1. Add the missing tests
 2. Refactor the code
-3. Implement the new feature
+3. Implement the new features

 ---

-## Gilded Rose Requirements Specification (Case)
+## Gilded Rose Business Case & Requirements

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.